What is your “To do list”: A queue, a stack, or a priority queue?

 - If my manager sent the request via Asana, he doesn’t think it’s as urgent.

 Further, as employees, we confuse urgent with important.
 Slack may mean urgent but it doesn’t mean important.
-When left to decide, we mistakenly may resolve do the newest request next; effectively changing our to do list from a priority queue into a stack – a stack in which the important projects get hidden at the bottom.
+We mistakenly do the newest request; effectively changing our to do list from a priority queue into a stack – a stack in which the important projects get hidden at the bottom.

 What should we do to make sure our to do lists remain priority queues?

-When people send requests they should include a description explaining how important (and urgent) a request is to the receiver.
+When sending requests, always include a description explaining the importance and urgency.
 This means there should always be a deadline to a request.

-People should avoid pushing people requests that are not super urgent since there is no need to push a request that is not urgent.
-Managers may be better off adding the request to the meeting agenda for them or scheduling an email to send later in the day.
+People should avoid pushing people requests that are not urgent.
+Managers may be better off adding the request to the meeting agenda or scheduling an email to send later in the day.
 For instance, managers can write an email at 6pm and schedule it to send at 7am so their employees can have a better work/life balance.

 Employees should make it know when they ‘pull requests’ e.g. 10am in person scrum + email processing.

-Employees should respond to a requestor with a recommended order of priorities (and other tasks they are working on so that a manager has transparency on how someone spends their time.
-This makes it easy for a manager to change priorities or juggle the other requests being made of their direct report.
+Employees should respond to a requestor with a recommended order of priorities so that a manager has transparency on how someone spends their time.
+This makes it easy for a manager to change priorities or juggle the requests being made of their direct report.

 These terms are commonly used to refer to Data Structures.
 See here for more on the topic